 \subsection{Infrastructure-only Sensing}

 This variant uses only the infrastructure for target illumination, reflection detection, and data processing, which offers technical and economic advantages.
 The sensor nodes are stationary and integrated in a well-defined environment.
 This includes power supply, synchronization, access to local computational resources, real-time data exchange between nodes and to the fusion center (perhaps via a fixed front haul network) and low latency, stable internet access.
-Since any \gls{ue} is not included in the sensing loop, commercial issues with mobile communication users are not directly affected.
-This may also relax privacy issues, since no user data are shared.
+Since no \gls{ue} is included in the sensing loop, commercial issues with mobile communication users are not directly affected.
+This may also relax privacy issues, since no user data are shared to external parties/devices.

-In terms of technical aspects, \gls{isac} was originally considered mainly as a monostatic single site concept, consisting of a base station (gNB) equipped with an antenna array, \Cref{fig:infrasensMono}.
-This has the logistical advantage of being a standalone single-station sensing system.
-The array is used for \gls{doa} estimation.
-Together with \gls{tof} estimates from detected target returns (target range) we can estimate the target location.
+In terms of technical aspects, \gls{isac} was originally considered mainly as a monostatic single site concept, consisting of a \gls{gnb} equipped with an antenna array, \Cref{fig:infrasensMono}.
+This has the logistical advantage of being a standalone single-station sensing system, where the array is used for \gls{doa} estimation.
+Together with \gls{tof} estimates from detected target returns (target range) one can estimate the target location.
 However, cross range spatial target resolution degrades with distance and the underlying monostatic radio sensing geometry would require full duplex radio access or at least collocated \gls{tx}~/~\gls{rx} radio interfaces (quasi monostatic).
 But despite of several research activities towards full duplex access, it is not yet standard in mobile radio since established communication waveforms (such as \gls{ofdm}) are not well suited for full duplex.
-Direct \gls{tx} to \gls{rx} feed through would be a serious problem for quasi monostatic configurations and for lower frequencies an antenna array which is necessary for \gls{doa} estimation is not always available.
-Moreover, for higher frequencies (FR2 and beyond), analog phased arrays respectively hybrid arrays will be used which are not directly applicable for high resolution \gls{doa} estimation.
-Unconventional usage of spatial precoding for \gls{doa}~/~\gls{dod} estimation is described in \Cref{sec:access} of this paper.
+Direct \gls{tx} to \gls{rx} feed through would be a serious problem for quasi-monostatic configurations and for lower frequencies an antenna array suitable for \gls{doa} estimation is not always available.
+Moreover, for higher frequencies (FR2 and beyond), analog phased arrays, or respectively hybrid arrays, will be used which are not directly applicable for high resolution \gls{doa} estimation.
+A related and unconventional usage of spatial precoding for \gls{doa}~/~\gls{dod} estimation is described in \Cref{sec:access} of this paper.